reyyynad/Renad_Elsafi_Portfolio/README.md

 This project is developed for **educational purposes** as part of Assignment 2.
 All assets and code belong to **Renad Elsafi** unless otherwise stated.

----

-Would you like me to also draft the matching **`docs/ai-usage-report.md`** (the required AI documentation file) next?
-It needs to include your prompts, tools, edits, and reflection — worth points in the rubric.